Transforming lives through quality learning experiences

 Arkansas State University-Beebe is committed to providing an educational and work environment for its students, faculty and staff, that is free from sexual discrimination including: sexual harassment, sexual assault and sexual violence.
 No form of sexual discrimination will be tolerated.
 All forms of sexual discrimination will be investigated with prompt steps taken to end the misconduct, prevent its recurrence, and address the effects.

-The health, safety and well-being of the public and the University community are the primary concern of ASU-Beebe.
+The health, safety and well-being of the public and the College community are the primary concern of ASU-Beebe.
 If you or someone you know may be a victim of any form of sexual discrimination, you are strongly encouraged to seek immediate assistance by contacting the Title IX Coordinator at firstname.lastname@example.org.
-For additional information, please refer to http://www.asub.edu/title-IX.
+For additional information, please refer to https://www.asub.edu/title-IX.

 It is the policy of ASU-Beebe to accommodate students with disabilities, pursuant to federal law and state law.
 Any student with a disability, who would like to request accommodations, should contact Tisha Marzewski, Counselor/Coordinator of Disability Services at email@example.com or 501.882.8863.